US Navy drops charges against SEAL accused of sexual assault

 The Navy fired three SEAL leaders in the aftermath of the sexual assault allegation.

 Enayat plans to leave the Navy with a general discharge under honorable conditions per the plea agreement.
-He will lose his veterans benefits.
+That discharge also means he will lose some of his veteran’s benefits.

-This version corrects that Enayat was accused of sexual assault, not rape.
+“It’s hard to recover from this in your career,” Enayat’s lawyer Jeremiah Sullivan said.
+“He’s going to move on with his life.
+But many people lost their jobs and careers over a sexual assault that never occurred.”

+Colleen Grace, a former U.S. Navy intelligence specialist who had planned to testify at the trial, told The Associated Press in August that when she saw her friend after the barbecue that night, she had a giant black bruise that marred her jawline and several other marks that lined her neck.

 By JULIE WATSON

-Note: This story has been corrected to say Enayat was accused of sexual assault, not rape.